ShruthiBoban/DATA-690-WANG/Project/ProjectProposal.md

 This issue is important as the increase in the usage of renewable energy leads into less global warming and improves public health and by these awards, the increase in renewable energies were possible.

 ## What questions do you have in mind and wouyld like to answer?
-I have few hypothesis in mind which are: 1.
-I think that GeoThermal energy has got highest project cost over the years as wind and solar eneries are cheaper than any other form of energy
+1. Which renewable energy has got highest project cost over the years?
-2. I think that the award amount increases yearly becuase if people are encouraged to re-use the renewable energy by providing award amount, then it might lead to less global warming being a good cause for the public
+2. Whether the Award Amount increases or decreases every year?

 ## Where do you get the data to help answer your questions?
 Data Source : https://opendata.maryland.gov/Energy-and-Environment/Historic-Clean-Energy-Grant-Awards/4jem-ugpy/data